POZHILANVD/Norm-of-a-matrix/README.md

 ## DATE:
-# EX.NO: Norm of a matrix.
+# EX.NO:7 Norm of a matrix.

 ## Aim
 To write a program to find the 1-norm, 2-norm and infinity norm of the matrix and display the result in two decimal places.